marktsuchida/ssstr/README.md

 `ss8_set_len_to_cstrlen()`, (if the written string is null-terminated).

-Some (poorly-designed) APIs may not provide a way to determine the result length before you pass a large-enough buffer.
+Some (poorly-designed) APIs may not provide a way to determine the result length until you manage to pass a large-enough buffer.
 In this case, you can use `ss8_grow_len()` to progressively increase the length of the string being used as the destination buffer, calling the API function in a loop until you succeed.
 The `ss8_grow_len()` function is similar to `ss8_set_len()`, but will automatically chose a new length.

-Also depending on the API, you may need to pass either the _maximum string length_ (not including any null terminator) or _destination buffer size_ (including the null terminator).
+Also depending on the API, you may be required to pass either the _maximum string length_ (not including any null terminator) or _destination buffer size_ (including the null terminator).
 In the latter case, it is safe to pass `length + 1`, provided that the function will only ever write `\0` to the byte just beyond the length of the `ss8str`.
-(But make sure to check that this is the case; some functions, such as `strncpy()`, have confusing behavior.)
+(But make sure to check that this is the case; some functions, such as `strncpy()`, violate the condition.)

-**Note:** Besure not to confuse length and capacity.
+**Note:** Be sure not to confuse length and capacity.
 It is illegal to write beyond the _length_ of an `ss8str` when using `ss8_cstr()` (with the null terminator exception mentioned above), however large its current _capacity_ may be.